-During the Second World War, the Château de la Hille, in Montégut-Plantaurel, housed a colony of Jewish children, refugees here to escape Nazi barbarism ...
+During the Second World War, a colony of mainly Jewish children was a haven of peace (not without danger...) at the Château de la Hille, in Montégut-Plantaurel, to escape Nazi barbarism.

 Location